-The term admin can be applied broadly – it can mean your committee heads, officers, or anyone you’ve put in charge of tasks that keep your organization running smoothly.
-As far as training the best admins goes, a great trainer/leader uses methods that can be boiled down to a few guiding principles, known here simply as 5 Keys to Training Your Group Admins:
+The term admin can be applied broadly – it can mean your committee heads, officers, or anyone you’ve put in charge of tasks that keep your organization running smoothly, whether it’s an association, chapter, or other type of membership-based group.
+As far as training the best admins goes, a great trainer/leader uses methods that can be boiled down to a few guiding principles.
+I call them 5 Keys to Training Your Staff Admins; master these, and your team will be set for success.

 “A leader is one who knows the way, goes the way, and shows the way.”